c0r0n3r/dheater/README.md

-Without attacking a server or accessing its configuration it is still possible to determine whether Diffie-Hellman (DH) key exchange is enabled and if so what DH parameters (prime, genrator, key size) are used.
+Without attacking a server or accessing its configuration it is still possible to determine whether Diffie-Hellman (DH) key exchange is enabled and if so what DH parameters (prime, generator, key size) are used.
 Command line tools such as [CryptoLyzer](https://gitlab.com/coroner/cryptolyzer) (TLS, SSH KEX/GEX), [testssl.sh](https://testssl.sh) (TLS only), or [ssh-audit](https://github.com/jtesta/ssh-audit) (SSH KEX only) can do that work.